minimo6caracteres/tyron/community/README.md

 - Purpose: To give people the ownership of their data.

-- Vision: ```tyron as open source software``` and tyron as a social enterprise, a nonprofit open organization to manage the projects.
+- Vision: ```tyron as open source software``` and tyron as a social enterprise, a nonprofit & open organization to manage the projects.

 - Values:
-:recycle: To work to mitigate global warming
 :recycle: To advocate for data rights as human rights
+:recycle: To use profits to work to mitigate global warming!